-The type 3765 toothbrush battery replacement process is documented in detail below along with lots of photos.
+The type 3765 and 3771 toothbrush battery replacement process is documented in detail below along with lots of photos.
 Click on any photo to enlarge it.

 Any damage or injury to yourself, your toothbrush or anything else is entirely your responsibility.
 This guide is for professional, educational usage only and is offered without guarantee or liability.
 Lithium-ion (Li-ion) batteries are dangerous if short-circuited and can go into thermal runaway and self-ignite if you do not observe all handling precautions.